 SBP is a not-for-profit organisation, with the intention to break even over the financial year.
 Should any profit be generated, those monies will be re-invested into the organisation.

-Secretariat: the costs invested in the people who carry out the day-to-day running of SBP.
+Secretariat: the cost of the people who carry out the day-to-day running of SBP.

-IT software: the costs associated with licences for the use of multiple software products, including running and developing the DTS.
+IT software: the costs associated with licences for the use of multiple software products, including running and developing the DTS and the Audit Portal.

 Depreciation and amortisation: the cost of SBP’s tangible assets and software development spread over the lifetime of each asset.